 You can sow the seed directly outside in the ground.
 Choose a sunny position with good, well-drained soil.
-Sow thinly, at a depth of 13mm (0.5in) deep in rows 30cm (12in) apart.
+Sow thinly at a depth of 13mm (0.5in) deep in rows 30cm (12in) apart.
 Cover the seed with fine soil and water in well.
 Water regularly, especially during dry periods.
-When the plants are large enough to handle, transplant them to their final flowering positions.
+When the plants are large enough to handle you can transplant them to their final flowering positions.

-If you don’t grow your own from seed, plug plants and seedlings are available from mail order seed companies, and larger, ready-to-plant plants are available from garden centres.
-Traditionally, these are available bare root, having been dug up out of the ground.
+If you don’t grow your own from seed then plug plants and seedlings are available from mail order seed companies and larger, ready-to-plant plants are available from garden centres.
+Traditionally these are available as bare root having been dug up out of the ground.
 Make sure the roots are given a good soaking in a bucket of water for 20-30 minutes before planting.

 Growing wallflowers from cuttings